Oregon Secretary of State

 Frequently Asked Questions

 Oregon’s Elections Division is your official source for trusted information about elections.
 Your county may also provide more detailed information.
-But remember to always use official sources to ensure you’re getting information you can trust.
+Remember to always use official sources to ensure you’re getting information you can trust.

 Registering to vote in Oregon is quick and simple.
 Oregonians can register: